-What to Look For in a Heat Protectant Spray
+What to Look For in a Heat Protectant for Hair

 It goes without saying that you definitely need a product that promises hair protection from heat styling.
-So check to make sure the heat protectant has silicones as part of its ingredients list to ensure that it will coat and help guard your hair against heat damage.
+So, check to make sure that your heat protectant has silicones as part of its ingredients list to ensure that it will coat and help guard your hair against heat damage.
 Two of the more common silicones found in heat protectant sprays are cyclomethicone (which coats your hair in a moisturizing film) and dimethicone (which keeps hair smooth and prevents moisture loss).

 When it comes to hairstyling, the applicator of a product matters.
 It determines how well the product is applied to your hair.
 For a good mist of heat protectant, look for a spray nozzle that dispenses the product evenly in a light mist.
 This way, it will coat your hair evenly without getting your strands damp.

 Editor’s tip: Getting a quick blow dry before leaving the house?
 Use VO5 Express Primer Spray to protect your hair from heat while helping detangle your strands and reduce flyaways.